 - 1. SPN 311 Spanish Conversation and Composition or SPN 310 Spanish Grammar and Composition for Students of Hispanic-American Background - 2.
-SPN 312 Introduction to Literary Studies - 3.
-SPN 393 introduction to Hispanic Linguistics - B. Advanced Courses - 1.
+SPN 312 Introduction to Literary Studies - B. Advanced Courses - 1.
 SPN 321 Advanced Spanish Grammar and Composition - 2.
 Five other upper-division SPN courses, two of which must be at the 400 level